juampa2010/Artisant-AI/README.md

 # Artisant-AI
-Innovative GitHub Repo dedicated to exploring the intersection of artificial intelligence (AI) and the artisan spirit of creativity.
+Artisant-AI is a GitHub Repo dedicated to exploring the intersection of artificial intelligence (AI) and the artisan spirit of creativity.
 AI has the potential to augment human creativity, serving as a powerful tool in the hands of artisans, creators, and innovators across various domains.

 🍳 Introducing the AI Telegram Chatbot **'AI_Recetas_Pruebas'** - Your AI Culinary Assistant on Telegram! 🤖